Civicverse/Civicverse/README.md

 If you would like to support the Civicverse or help mine feel free to add all contributions to GUI wallet: 438XTJJvpD96uBFFM3jv1fevMx33YW5cjHtPZQ4bXABjfh9RV2eRNa8LiRyVJbDQgEHWpmZSCH836DcvzrQJa52CGBHVSEp
 All funds are used for development and scaling the Civicverse all support is greatly appreciated.

+All contributions go to CivicVerse development and infrastructure.

+✅ Fully civilian-owned
+✅ No VCs, no middlemen
+✅ 100% of funds stay in the open ecosystem

+> Transactions are publicly visible via chain explorer.
+Future versions will integrate transparent ledger reporting into the CivicVerse UI.

 CivicVerse aims to give back the "American Dream"— Little pink houses, white picket fences, and a little Corvette for you and me.